openfaas/openfaas.github.io/_posts/2021-11-05-long-running-jobs.md

 The key learning for me was that one size does not fit all, and whilst some teams such as IconScout did actually [want to transform images into different sizes](https://www.openfaas.com/blog/resize-images-on-the-fly/), it was not the only way the platform was being used.
 In 2017, a community collaborated with us [to build a Twitter bot](https://blog.alexellis.io/openfaas-colorisebot-comes-to-kubecon/) that ran a machine learning model to bring colour back to black and white photos.

+Using standard nodes in a GKE cluster meant each invocation took 7-8 seconds, so we scheduled it as an asynchronous invocation.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">.<a href="https://twitter.com/alexellisuk?ref_src=twsrc%5Etfw">@alexellisuk</a> look at 0:40 of this video from major french newspaper LeMonde : don&#39;t see something familiar ? <a href="https://twitter.com/hashtag/docker?src=hash&amp;ref_src=twsrc%5Etfw">#docker</a> &amp; <a href="https://twitter.com/hashtag/openfaas?src=hash&amp;ref_src=twsrc%5Etfw">#openfaas</a> powa :) /cc <a href="https://twitter.com/laurentgrangeau?ref_src=twsrc%5Etfw">@laurentgrangeau</a> <a href="https://t.co/t2c0aaPrYg">https://t.co/t2c0aaPrYg</a></p>&mdash; Adrien Blind (@AdrienBlind) <a href="https://twitter.com/AdrienBlind/status/933027888307240960?ref_src=twsrc%5Etfw">November 21, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 BT and LivePerson both gave talks at KubeCon to talk about problems that they solved with OpenFaaS.
 For BT, it was about packaging Machine Learning models for collaboration and shipping as a product that customers could use.
 For LivePerson, it was about giving their customers a way to extend their chat bot software with custom hooks.
 At KubeCon, Simon demonstrated how a low chat rating for a customer service rep might trigger an email.